Virtual Channel Purification: Performance

 It is worth emphasising that all the expressions in this section are mainly for gaining intuitions on the scaling behaviours of the various quantities rather than being the exact expressions.
 More explicit formulas and the relevant assumptions made are outlined in \cref{sec:vcp_err}.
 There we will also show that in some rare parameter regime, $P_{\mathrm{c,cir}}$ can increase with the increase of $L$ such that single-layer VCP is the best-performing option.

 We have conducted a series of numerical experiments to see the exact factor of improvement we can obtain using VCP over VSP.
-As shown in \cref{fig:data}(e) and (f), the ratio between the resultant infidelities using VSP over VCP is larger than $1$ throughout different gate error rates and different circuit depths, with the possibility of achieving up to $4$ times more error suppression in some region.
-Note that this is under a CSWAP noise that is $5$ times stronger than the gate error rate, which is close to the achievable experimental value~\cite{kimHighfidelityThreequbitIToffoli2022,chapmanHighOnOffRatioBeamSplitterInteraction2023} for most of the gate error rates we explore.
+As shown in \cref{fig:data}(f) and (g), the ratio between the resultant infidelities using VSP over VCP is larger than $1$ throughout different gate error rates and different circuit depths, with the possibility of achieving up to $4$ times more error suppression in some region.
+Note that this is under a \textsc{cswap} noise that is $5$ times stronger than the gate error rate, which is close to the achievable experimental value~\cite{kimHighfidelityThreequbitIToffoli2022,chapmanHighRatioBeamSplitterInteraction2023} for most of the gate error rates we explore.

-Even though we have only performed $4$-qubit numerical simulations in this section ($9$-qubit if we include the control qubit and the ancillary qubits), we are performing experiments on a large enough circuit size such that the circuit fault rate (i.e. the average number of faults per circuit run) is of $\lambda \sim \order{1}$ and beyond.
+Even though we have only performed up to $6$-qubit numerical simulations in this section ($13$-qubit if we include the control qubit and the ancillary qubits), we are performing experiments on a large enough circuit size such that the circuit fault rate (i.e. the average number of faults per circuit run) is of $\lambda \sim \order{1}$ and beyond.
 The circuit fault rate is the key quantity that determines the performance of QEM techniques~\cite{caiQuantumErrorMitigation2023} and $\lambda \sim \order{1}$ is expected to be the parameter regime that we will implement QEM in practice.
 Hence, our numerical experiments still provide a good indication of the performance of VCP in practice despite its small system size due to the use of a realistic circuit fault rate.

-If all CSWAPs follow a similar error model, we can actually efficiently characterise the noise in the CSWAPs and try to mitigate their noise using probabilistic error cancellation~\cite{temmeErrorMitigationShortDepth2017}.
-In this way, we can remove almost all CSWAP noises to obtain the full benefit of VCP.
-Of course, we can also mitigate the CSWAP noise using zero-noise extrapolation~\cite{temmeErrorMitigationShortDepth2017,liEfficientVariationalQuantum2017} which is shown to be effective in VSP~\cite{koczorExponentialErrorSuppression2021}.
+If all \textsc{cswap}s follow a similar error model, we can actually efficiently characterise the noise in the \textsc{cswap}s and try to mitigate their noise using probabilistic error cancellation~\cite{temmeErrorMitigationShortDepth2017}.
+In this way, we can remove almost all \textsc{cswap} noises to obtain the full benefit of VCP.
+Of course, we can also mitigate the \textsc{cswap} noise using zero-noise extrapolation~\cite{temmeErrorMitigationShortDepth2017,liEfficientVariationalQuantum2017} which is shown to be effective in VSP~\cite{koczorExponentialErrorSuppression2021}.